lofhm/ECCO-TCP/README.md

 ## What is this?

-I have taken the [raw XMl and SGML files](http://www.textcreationpartnership.org/docs/texts/ecco_files.html) and fudged them into a directory structure that may or may not make sense.
+I have taken the [raw XML and SGML files](http://www.textcreationpartnership.org/docs/texts/ecco_files.html) and fudged them into a directory structure that may or may not make sense.

 ## So what is the situtation here?

 For each batch release available [at this link](http://www.textcreationpartnership.org/docs/texts/ecco_files.html) I have created a `commit` adding all of the files from that release to the repository.
-[Each commit includes my guess as the date of that release in the commit message.](http://github.com/lofhm/ECCO-TCP/commits/master/) As is probably obvious, I have put the XML files in the xml fold and the SGML files into the sgml folder.
-Finally, I have added directories containing the header and schema files at the root of this repository.
+[Each commit includes my guess as the date of that release in the commit message.](http://github.com/lofhm/ECCO-TCP/commits/master/) As is probably obvious, I have put the XML files in the xml folder and the SGML files into the sgml folder.
+Finally, I have added directories containing the header and schema files at the root of the repository.
 This is probably not a sensible way to organize the repository.
+[Please file an issue](https://github.com/lofhm/ECCO-TCP/issues) if you have issue with this structure (or better yet a [https://github.com/lofhm/ECCO-TCP/pulls]!).

 ## Why are you doing this

-I am trying to explore how the Digital Humanities might best take advantage of Git and GitHub as tools for generating, sharing, and maintaining data, scholarship and knowledge.
+I am trying to explore how the Digital Humanities might best take advantage of Git and GitHub as tools for generating, sharing, and maintaining knowledge.